WillTheFarmer/apache-logs-to-mysql/README.md

 > LogFormat "%h %l %u %t \"%r\" %>s %O \"%{Referer}i\" \"%{User-Agent}i\"" combined
 ### h - Remote hostname.
 Will log the IP address if HostnameLookups is set to Off, which is the default.
 If it logs the hostname for only a few hosts, you probably have access control directives mentioning them by name.
 See the Require host documentation.
 ### l - Remote logname (from identd, if supplied).
 This will return a dash unless mod_ident is present and IdentityCheck is set On.
-Not importing or using due to required Apache Module mod_ident causing serious latency problems.
+I do import and process this variable and variable remote user below.
+I am not using myself due to required Apache Module mod_ident causing serious latency problems.
 By default value is '-'.
 ### u - Remote user if the request was authenticated.
 May be bogus if return status (%s) is 401 (unauthorized).
 ### t - The time, in the form given by format, which should be in an extended strftime(3) format (potentially localized).
 If the format starts with begin: (default) the time is taken at the beginning of the request processing.
 ### r - First line of request.
 This variable contains three data points: req_method, req_uri and req_protocol.